 What You Need to Know Before You Surf

 Get a Soft-Top Board

 Soft top boards are the best option for beginners.
 They’re also a good option for people who want to progress to a hard top board but need to ease themselves.
 Soft top boards are less stable than hard top boards, so they encourage you to paddle harder and stand up on the board sooner, which are crucial skills when learning how to surf.
 Soft tops also make it easier to catch a wave when you’re starting.
-With a soft top you also don't have to worry about getting hit by your board or hitting another person because they're soft!

 Look for Beginner Waves

 There are ideal times when beginner waves are more prevalent.
 You’re less likely to be confronted by powerful or big waves when there’s a low tide and smaller swells, and you’re more likely to find a consistent flow of beginner waves.

 Swells, tides, and weather patterns change at different times, so you’re more likely to find the right combination of consistency and power at certain times.
 Using an app like Surfline can be beneficial for surfers, especially when starting out.
 It will also usually be better to practice surfing in the middle of the day, as opposed to the morning or evening when the swells tend to be bigger.

 Don't Surf by Yourself

 A seasoned surfer might be able to catch a wave on their own, but it’s best to catch waves with a partner if you're starting.
 If you’re caught in a bad situation, you’ll be glad you have someone else to help get you out of it.
 If you don’t know anyone who surfs, look for a local surf school or surf club.

 Don’t push yourself into a small soft top board if you've never surfed before.
 You’ll find it more difficult to paddle and balance, and you’ll be less likely to catch a wave.
 Instead, invest in a giant soft top board.